Skip to main content

 This change, however, occurs within a broader context.
 The administration of testosterone very often leads to a concurrent reduction in Low-Density Lipoprotein (LDL) cholesterol and total cholesterol.
 The conversation in advanced lipidology has also evolved.

-The total number of HDL particles (HDL-P) and their functional capacity, such as their ability to facilitate reverse cholesterol transport, are now understood to be more predictive of than the simple measurement of the cholesterol they carry (HDL-C).
+The total number of HDL particles (HDL-P) and their functional capacity, such as their ability to facilitate reverse cholesterol transport, are now understood to be more predictive of cardiovascular health than the simple measurement of the cholesterol they carry (HDL-C).
 Therefore, a drop in HDL-C alongside a drop in LDL-C and total cholesterol paints a picture of systemic metabolic change, one that may not carry the negative implications once thought.

 How Do Peptides Refine This Picture?